 “The weightlessness, moving in three dimensions, is like being an astronaut; there’s no feeling quite like diving.”

-Read more about Professor Jason Hall-Spencer
+To enquire about future collaborations, please contact Professor Jason Hall-Spencer

 With global problems, we need to focus on solutions rather than just listing what is wrong.
 We have demonstrated how ocean stressors are having direct impacts on marine life and we have worked with communities and influenced policies to enact better protections.